JLaffey-CB/pipeline-intro-lab/README.md

 ### Section 4

-> Purpose:
+> Goals:

-In this section we will:
-1. Wait for user input before deploying
+> *	Wait for user input before deploying
-1. Add a checkpoint from which the Pipeline can be restarted
+> *	Add a checkpoint from which the Pipeline can be restarted
-1. Migrate the Pipeline to the master branch
+> * Migrate the Pipeline to the master branch

 It's often useful to include a gate in a Pipeline to get user input.
 This could be to approve a build for final deployment, specify an environment where the build should happen or other times human interaction is needed.
 In this exercise we'll wait for user approval before proceeding with the deployment.